TarekElshami/EventsCrafters/README.md

 ## 🖱️ Additional Technologies
 - **Send emails**: users will receive emails when signing up for a new event, and in some other cases.
-- **Google Maps**: events will have a Google Maps embed showing the event location and its surroundings

 ## 📊Charts
 - **Attendance chart**: users will be able to visualize an attendance chart for events they have published.